jondowson/pod/README.md

 A work in progress !!

 ## About?
-From duplicated templates, define:
+pod is about performing tasks over many machines.
+It is written in bash because sometimes thats all you can use in locked down environments (banking).
+Effort has been made to make pod as extensible as possible with new modules (or 'pods') planned.
+Its first two pods are specific to setting up and running a DSE cluster from tarballs.
--  [1] a json file that describes the servers in your cluster.
+- pod_dse:                   setup, configure, distribute software to all servers in a cluster.
--  [2] a build folder wth 'cluster_settings' file that species software versions, paths and fundamental cluster-wide settings.

-Then launch pod, passing in these two files as parameters.
-Pod will distribute, untar and configure all the software to each server in your json defintion.
-Out of the box - this will create a folder on your desktop with all the unpacked software, data and log folders in one place.
-You can specify other locations to install software,logs etc when defining [1] + [2].
+- pod_dse_rollingStartStop:  start and stop a dse cluster gracefully.

+Other dse specific pods in the pipeline:
+- pod_dse_security  - to automate configuration of files concerned with cluster encryption.
+- pod_dse_opscenter - to automate the setup, configuration and encryption of opscenter/agents.

+## About pod_dse

-With pod you can easily create and manage multiple cluster setups (different versions/settings).
+With 'pod_dse' you can easily create and manage multiple cluster setups (different versions/settings).
 You can deploy these different configurations to the same machines and they will not interfere with each other.
 As such pod is very useful in development/testing environments as well as setting up dse in production when opscenter is not an option.

-## How?
+Pod will distribute, untar and configure all software sent to each server as per two configuration files.
+Out of the box - this will create a folder on your desktop with the unpacked software, data and log folders all in one place.
+Note: you have control over where data,logs and folders are put by editing its two configuration files.

+## Get started with 'pod_dse'

 Quick Instructions (to work out of the box):